Last updated on 05/7/2021

-Fiber lasers/amplifiers are so far always optically pumped, and generally speaking, there are two types of optical pumping schemes – core pumping and cladding pumping.
+Fiber lasers and fiber amplifiers are so far always optically pumped, and generally speaking, there are two types of optical pumping schemes – core pumping and cladding pumping.

 Figure 1 schematically explains these two pumping schemes.
 In the core-pumping scheme, the pumping light source is single mode and launched to the single mode core to amplify the signal, and the amplified signal is also single mode.
 The refractive index of the polymer coating around the cladding is set higher than that of the cladding, such that light guidance in the cladding is prevented.

 Figure 1: Core pumping (up) and cladding pumping (down)

 In the cladding-pumping scheme, the pumping light source is multimoded and launched to the entire cladding (referred to as the first cladding).
 The first cladding is further surrounded by the second cladding with a lower refractive index, such that the pump launched to the first cladding is guided by total-internal reflection.
 The pump interacts with the signal when the light crosses the core, and the signal maintains its single modeness during amplification, because the signal core is single mode.
 The fibers used for cladding pumping are often called as double-clad fibers, as there are two claddings (first and second cladding).

 Optical fibers typically possesses an axially symmetric circular shape, however, it causes is a major issue when cladding pumping scheme is employed.
 Some of the pump rays launched to the first cladding does not cross the core due to the very high degree of symmetry in the fiber structure, and as a result, the pump is not efficiently absorbed.
 It is called a skew ray.